HNLMS De Ruyter (1853): Conversion to a casemate ironclad

 On 8 March 1862 the Battle of Hampton Roads proved that an unarmored frigate did not stand a chance against any armored ship.
 This was even more the case for frigates like De Ruyter, which had only auxiliary power, and therefore could not run away.

 On 9 April a commission was appointed to give an advice about what to do with regard to armoring ships.
 She advised that none of the existing ships could be made into a seaworthy armored ship.
 A handful of ships could be transformed for a coastal defense role, among them De Ruyter.
 In March 1862 De Ruyter was still 200,000 guilders away from getting completed.
 On the other hand, her transformation to a casemate ironclad would cost 298,000 guilders for the armor plate alone.
 It was a difficult decision, further complicated by the fact that the Dutch already had other frigates with auxiliary power, by what the national industry could do, and by the wish to have an ironclad as soon as possible.
 By August 1862 the Rijkswerf Vlissingen was busy removing the upper deck and some of the gun ports.

 De Ruyter would later be commissioned as a casemate ironclad into the Royal Netherlands Navy.
+This took place in 1867, but by then there were newer ships built using better technology, which gave the ship a relatively short service time the ship remained in service until 1874.